Best VPN for Public WiFi

 What is the best VPN for public WiFi?

-NordVPN is the best overall VPN for most public WiFi users because it balances speed, reliability, security features, and traveler-friendly apps.
-Surfshark is best for value and unlimited devices, while ProtonVPN is best for privacy-focused travelers.
+NordVPN is our best overall VPN for public WiFi because it combines strong security features, traveler-friendly apps, broad device support, and practical connection tools.
+Surfshark is our value pick for multi-device travelers, while ProtonVPN is our privacy-focused pick.

 Should I use a VPN on public WiFi?